 Well, if you are thinking that there’s a pure formula to generate the top-notch logo design idea then it’s a Big NO. We must say unfortunately there is no simple formula to make it happen.

 But in this article, we are giving some tips which you follow to become more creative and make new logo designs.
 We have met the best logo designer and understand how they work and what makes them more creative.
 They have suggested to us the below-mentioned points which they use for making their mind more creative.

-But before reading the points it’s important for you to understand what makes a great logo design…
+But before reading the points you need to understand what makes a great logo design…

 If we talk about the great logo there is no great rule to make it.
 As Paul Rand, the American art director once said, “a logo’s primary goal is to identify… to say who the company is, and that’s its only function”.

-Although there are no rules which exist for this there are numerous proven guidelines which can be learned from the great and famous graphic designers of the past.
-We are saying this because we can understand which designs are still working in today’s time after the 50-60 years of use.
+Although there are no rules which exist for this there are numerous proven guidelines that can be learned from the great and famous graphic designers of the past.
+We are saying this because we can understand which designs are still working in today’s time after 50-60 years of use.

-When you look at the designs you can see principles which applied to all of them that have stood the test of time, these are ….
+When you look at the designs you can see principles that applied to all of them that have stood the test of time, these are ….

 –>> Unforgettable/ Memorable